cosmos/cosmos-sdk/cmd/gaia/testnets/README.md

 Note: We are aware this documentation is a work in progress.
 We are actively working to improve the tooling and the documentation to make this process as painless as possible.
-In the meantime, join the [Validator Chat](https://riot.im/app/#/room/#cosmos_validators:matrix.org) for technical support, and [open issues](https://github.com/cosmos/cosmos-sdk) if run into any!
+In the meantime, join the [Validator Chat](https://riot.im/app/#/room/#cosmos_validators:matrix.org) for technical support, and [open issues](https://github.com/cosmos/cosmos-sdk) if you run into any!
 Thanks very much for your patience and support. :)

 ## Setting Up a New Node